mbarleon-org/go-orm/.github/CONTRIBUTING.md

-# TEMPLATE_NAME: CONTRIBUTION GUIDELINES
+# GO-ORM: CONTRIBUTION GUIDELINES

 **Contents**: Preamble · I) Reporting a bug / error · II) Proposing new features · III) Discussions · IV) Runtime environment · V) Project development direction · VI) Contacting contributors

 ---

 ### **Preamble**
-We'd like to remind you that the **TEMPLATE_NAME** project is an open-source project whose base was developed over a weekend, so it may contain a few bugs.
+We'd like to remind you that the **GO-ORM** project is an open-source project whose base was developed over a weekend, so it may contain a few bugs.

 ---